 To obtain unbiased estimates from the PES data, it is necessary to apply appropriate weights to the sample data based on the probabilities of selection.
 It is also important to calculate measures of sampling variability for Census coverage and content estimates.
 The procedures for calculating the weights and variances are specified in this section.
 In order to avoid producing biased sample estimates, it is necessary to multiply the data by a sampling weight, or expansion factor.
 The basic weight for each sample household member is equal to the inverse of his/her probability of selection.
-As indicated before, since all households and household members are included in the PES Sample with certainty, the selection probability of a certain EA is exactly equivalent to the selection probability of a certain household and a household member within this EA.
+As indicated before, since all households and household members are included in the PES Sample with certainty, the selection probability of a certain household and a household member within this EA.
 The selection probability of a certain EA is: